Lap-3-project/server/README.md

 * /users/ (Requires: username) will create a new user with that username
 * /users/:username/scores (Requires: username, category, score) will update that users score assuming it is higher than their stored score for that category

+## Installation & Usage

+### Installation

+* Open a terminal and navigate to the server folder.
+* In the terminal enter "npm install" to install the needed dependencies.

+### Usage

+* Open a terminal and navigate to the server folder.
+* In the terminal enter "npm run dev" to start the server.
+* Use the above routes to access the information for the paired database.